 Mumps (2 Doses): An individual born prior to 1957 is not required to submit proof of immunizations.
 An individual may submit a titer lab report documenting that they have a protective antibody against the Mumps.

 Rubella (2 Doses): An individual born prior to 1957 is not required to submit proof of immunizations.
 An individual may submit a titer lab report documenting that they have a protective antibody against Rubella.

-Varicella (2 Doses): An individual is not required to submit proof of vaccine if born before July 1, 1994.
-However, any student entering in the medical fields must show proof of these vaccines or a titer lab report documenting that they have a protective antibody against the Chicken Pox.
+Varicella (1 Doses): An individual is not required to submit proof of vaccine if born before April 1, 2001.
+However, any student entering in the medical fields must show proof of two Varicella vaccines or a titer lab report documenting that they have a protective antibody against the Chicken Pox.